 Puppy breath… when we brought Abernathy home (our first dog as “grown ups”) I couldn’t get enough of his puppy breath.
 But just like all puppies, we had to train Abernathy to go outside to pee.

 One of the easiest ways to do that is to use crate training.
-Here are crate training tips for puppies that really work.
+Here are puppy crate training tips that really work.
 And if you are having trouble with puppy house training at night click here for tips specifically for nighttime.